gammasoft71/Examples_wxWidgets/README.md

 [FrameIcon](src/Others/FrameIcon) Shows how to assign an icon to frame.

+[FrameShow](src/Others/FrameShow) Shows how to display a frame in different ways.

 [GroupBoxAndCheckBox](src/Others/GroupBoxAndCheckBox) Shows how to use GroupBox and CheckBoxes.

 [GroupBoxAndRadioButton](src/Others/GroupBoxAndRadioButton) Shows how to use GroupBox and RadioButtons.